Broome County Courthouse

 Broome County Courthouse is a historic courthouse located at Binghamton in Broome County, New York.
 It is a massive 2 1/2-story structure, built on a raised foundation, in the form of a Latin Cross and topped with an elegant copper dome.
-Originally constructed in 1897–1898 in a "T" shape, the south wing was added in 1916-1917 to form the cross.
+Originally constructed in 1897–1898 in a "T" shape, the south wing was added in 1916–1917 to form the cross.
 It was designed by noted New York State architect Isaac G. Perry.
-The courthouse is located within the boundaries of the Court Street Historic District.